Danielshow/rails-auto-migrate/README.md

 - To view Latest migration, click on `Open Latest Migration`
 - To run Migration, click on `Run Rails Migration`

-This migration is run with node spawn, you will recieve a notification if successful.

 ```bash
 $ bundle exec rake db:migrate
 ```